APPLICATION &

 Easy Online Registration!!!
 As a new/current student, you can access the self-service student iEnabler system on campus or

-The Mathematics department at the Durban University of Technology (DUT) hosted a one day Math Workshop on Nonlinear
+The Student Representative Council (SRC) at the Durban University of Technology (DUT) hosted the DUT Festival, a vibrant

 DUT IMPACT